benjaco-edu/CountingShakespeare/README.md

 - Hashed
 - BalancedTree (We went with the RedBlack-tree)

-## Setup
+## Setup for Results

-Just for a bit of clarification of the machine that was going to handle counting this assignment:
+Just for a bit of clarification of the machine that was going to handle counting and searching this assignment:

 *   **CPU**: *Intel i7-6700k / 4 Cores at 4.0GHz / 8 Threads*
 *   **Ram**: *16GB DDR4 2666Mhz*